dmalawey/OpenArm/README.md

 * All motor assemblies to be backdrivable
 * Modular - multi-DOF, selectable
 * Parametric - change the size as you wish
+* Rigid frame - components will not have intentional compliance or antagonistic actuators

 ## AI Intentions
 Instead of encoders and highly precise motion at every joint, this arm is intended to control the end-effector like a person controls their hands.
 We have a general sense of our elbow location but we don't perform fine control of the elbow to position the hands finely.